fablabmade/madeinafablab-workshop-manual/08_marketing.md

 In order to maximize social media impact, a posting calendar is often used, planning the publishing of posts at regular intervals.

 Some tools exist to automate these tasks, such as [Hootsuite](http://hootsuite.com).
 They also provide help in tracking social interactions with the customers.

+**Exercise: take a sample product you like and list all the social media you would advertise it on, for example twitter accounts, instagram, facebook pages, online magazine**